jgcodes2020/tas-input-v2/README.md

 ```
 **Note:** Distributions based on Debian/Ubuntu do not ship GTKmm 4 in their repositories.
 You'll need to build it from source, and setup a pkg-config file (either in the system or in `<project root>/pc`).

+**Note 2:** If your distribution does not offer GTKmm 4, you may have luck with vcpkg.

 ### Windows under vcpkg (recommended for Windows)
 Install vcpkg if you haven't already.